 3. be a U.S. citizen or permanent resident of the United States;

-4. be registered for the draft with the Selective Service if you are a male at least 18 years old born after December 31, 1959 (most males between the ages of 18 and 25, including permanent residents and other eligible noncitizens, are required to register with Selective Service);
+4. be registered for the draft with the Selective Service if you are a male at least 18 years old born after December 31, 1959, and you are not a member of the armed services;

-5. enroll in and maintain at least a half-time class load;
+5. enroll in at least a half-time class load;

 6. use all funds received through financial aid for educational purposes;

-3. Official transcripts are not issued to any student who has an unpaid account or owes a defaulted federal student loan received from any university.
+3. Official transcripts are not issued to any student who has an unpaid account or owes a delinquent student loan at the university.

 4. Federal and state regulations require that each student maintain reasonable academic progress to be eligible for financial aid programs.
-Minimum standards must be achieved by the end of any given enrollment period at UNT.
 Reasonable academic progress is defined in both quantitative and qualitative measures.
 The quantitative measure requires an undergraduate to complete a minimum number of required course hours each semester of enrollment as defined below.

-The qualitative measure requires a graduate student to maintain a 3.0 grade point average in all enrolled hours including undergraduate courses.
+The qualitative measure requires a graduate to maintain a 3.0 grade point average in all enrolled hours including undergraduate courses.
 Enrollment hours for loan deferment and financial aid eligibility may differ from those published in this catalog.
-Also see "Enrollment Certification" in the Enrollment section of this catalog.
-Financial aid recipients must notify Student Financial Aid and Scholarships before dropping courses or withdrawing.
+Also see "Enrollment Certification" in the Academic Policies section of this catalog.
+Financial aid recipients must notify the Financial Aid Office before dropping courses or withdrawing.
 Current semester, current year or future aid eligibility may be affected.

 5. Refer to the Financial Aid brochure for enrollment hour requirements.
 Full-time, three-quarter-time and half-time enrollment may be defined differently by the Registrar's Office.